xantronix/OpenStack-Client/README.md

         When specified (and set to 1), a client is opened for the administrative endpoint corresponding to service _$name_.

+# SEE ALSO

+- [OpenStack::Client::Base](https://metacpan.org/pod/OpenStack::Client::Base) - The HTTP interface to a OpenStack service

 # AUTHOR

 Written by Alexandra Hrefna Hilmisdóttir &lt;xan@cpanel.net>